headspace

 For professionals:

-GPs, Allied Health Professionals, community-based agencies and educational institutions can all refer young people to headspace Wollongong by phone.
+GPs, Allied Health Professionals, community-based agencies and educational institutions can all assist in referring young people to headspace Wollongong, so long as the young person is present to consent to the referral being made.

 General Practitioners should include a Mental Health Care Plan (if appropriate) for the young person.